riquemrd/FabAcademy/docs/index.md

 # Home

 Hi everyone!
-I'm Eliana :slight_smile: and this is my Fab Academy site.
+I'm Luís :slight_smile: and this is my Fab Academy documentation.
-Here you can find details about my project documentation, such as:
+Here you can find details about my project logs, such as:

 * my weekly assignments
-* the inspiring ideas
+* my inspirations
 * the development of my final project

-To know a little [about me](https://rmeliana.github.io/FabAcademy/about/) go ahead and explore this site.
+To know a little [about me]() go ahead and explore this site.

 ## Fab Academy